-- 70 The following are examples of events that may fall under the definition of restructuring: - (a) sale or termination of a line of business; - (b) the closure of business locations in a country or region or the relocation of business activities from one country or region to another; - (c) changes in management structure, for example, eliminating a layer of management; and - (d) fundamental reorganisations that have a material effect on the nature and focus of the entity's operations. - 71 A provision for restructuring costs is recognised only when the general recognition criteria for provisions set out in paragraph 14 are met.
-Paragraphs 72-83 set out how the general recognition criteria apply to restructurings.

-72 A constructive obligation to restructure arises only when an entity:
+- 70 The following are examples of events that may fall under the definition of restructuring: - (a) sale or termination of a line of business; - the closure of business locations in a country or region or the relocation of business activities from one country or region to another; - (c) changes in management structure, for example, eliminating a layer of management; and - (d) fundamental reorganisations that have a material effect on the nature and focus of the entity's operations. - A provision for restructuring costs is recognised only when the general recognition criteria for provisions set out in paragraph 14 are met.
+Paragraphs 72-83 set out how the general recognition criteria apply to restructurings. - 72 A constructive obligation to restructure arises only when an entity: - (a) has a detailed formal plan for the restructuring identifying at least:

-- (a) has a detailed formal plan for the restructuring identifying at least: - (i) the business or part of a business concerned; - (ii) the principal locations affected; - (iii) the location, function, and approximate number of employees who will be compensated for terminating their services; - (iv) the expenditures that will be undertaken; and - (v) when the plan will be implemented; and - (b) has raised a valid expectation in those affected that it will carry out the restructuring by starting to implement that plan or announcing its main features to those affected by it. - 73 Evidence that an entity has started to implement a restructuring plan would be provided, for example, by dismantling plant or selling assets or by the public announcement of the main features of the plan.
-A public announcement of a detailed plan to restructure constitutes a constructive obligation to restructure only if it is made in such a way and in sufficient detail (ie setting out the main features of the plan) that it gives rise to valid expectations in other parties such as customers, suppliers and employees (or their representatives) that the entity will carry out the restructuring.

-- For a plan to be sufficient to give rise to a constructive obligation when communicated to those affected by it, its implementation needs to be planned to begin as soon as possible and to be completed in a timeframe that makes significant changes to the plan unlikely.
-If it is expected that there will be a long delay before the restructuring begins or that the restructuring will take an unreasonably long time, it is unlikely that the plan will raise a valid expectation on the part of others that the entity is at present committed to restructuring, because the timeframe allows opportunities for the entity to change its plans. - 75 A management or board decision to restructure taken before the end of the reporting period does not give rise to a constructive obligation at the end of the reporting period unless the entity has, before the end of the reporting period: - (a) started to implement the restructuring plan; or - (b) announced the main features of the restructuring plan to those affected by it in a sufficiently specific manner to raise a valid expectation in them that the entity will carry out the restructuring.
+- (i) the business or part of a business concerned; - (ii) the principal locations affected; - (iii) the location, function, and approximate number of employees who will be compensated for terminating their services; - (iv) the expenditures that will be undertaken; and - (v) when the plan will be implemented; and - (b) has raised a valid expectation in those affected that it will carry out the restructuring by starting to implement that plan or announcing its main features to those affected by it. - 73 Evidence that an entity has started to implement a restructuring plan would be provided, for example, by dismantling plant or selling assets or by the public announcement of the main features of the plan.
+A public announcement of a detailed plan to restructure constitutes a constructive obligation to restructure only if it is made in such a way and in sufficient detail (ie setting out the main features of the plan) that it gives rise to valid expectations in other parties such as customers, suppliers and employees (or their representatives) that the entity will carry out the restructuring. - For a plan to be sufficient to give rise to a constructive obligation when communicated to those affected by it, its implementation needs to be planned to begin as soon as possible and to be completed in a timeframe that makes significant changes to the plan unlikely.
+If it is expected that there will be a long delay before the restructuring begins or that the restructuring will take an unreasonably long time, it is unlikely that the plan will raise a valid expectation on the part of others that the entity is at present committed to restructuring, because the timeframe allows opportunities for the entity to change its plans. - 75 SA management or board decision to restructure taken before the end of the reporting period does not give rise to a constructive obligation at the end of the reporting period unless the entity has, before the end of the reporting period-